Wallace Brothers: Company structure

-It is important to understand that Wallace Brothers was not a single entity.
-In a general sense, the brothers were the six sons, born between 1818 and 1836, of Edinburgh architect and builder Lewis Alexander Wallace.
-In order they were William (1818–88); Richard (1819–85); Lewis (1821-1906); George (1824-1903); Robert (1831–78); and Alexander (1831-1925).
-All worked as East India merchants; all worked together sometimes, but not always, and in different combinations.
-Thus, the London partnership of Wallace Brothers was formed in 1863 by Lewis and George, with Richard joining in 1865; the other three brothers did not join.
-Wallace & Co was the Bombay (now Mumbai) company in which most of the brothers seemed to participate at different times and in different capital amounts.
+Wallace Brothers was not a single entity.
+The brothers were the six sons, born between 1818 and 1836, of Edinburgh architect and builder Lewis Alexander Wallace.
+In order they were William (1818–1888); Richard (1819–1885); Lewis (1821–1906); George (1824–1903); Robert (1831–1878); and Alexander (1831–1925).
+All worked as East India merchants, in varying combinations.

+The London partnership of Wallace Brothers was formed in 1863 by Lewis and George, with Richard joining in 1865; the other three brothers did not join it.
+Wallace & Co. was the Bombay (now Mumbai) company, in which most of the brothers had stakes.
 Individual partnerships, often with non-family members, were found in peripheral parts of the business both in England and India.

-It was William alone who developed the Burma business, largely financed by Wallace Co; this was later capitalised as The Bombay Burmah Trading Corporation.
-Thus, the three main entities through the nineteenth century were Wallace Brothers in London; Wallace & Co in Bombay; and Bombay Burmah Trading in Burma.
-In the text they will be referred to as Brothers; Wallace & Co; and Bombay Burmah; more names will appear in the twentieth century text.
+William alone developed the Burma business, largely financed by Wallace & Co.
+It was later capitalised as The Bombay Burmah Trading Corporation.
+The major firms during 19th century were Wallace Brothers (Brothers) in London; Wallace & Co in Bombay; and Bombay Burmah Trading (Bombay Burmah) in Burma.